Willamette University

-Willamette University is a private liberal arts college with locations in Salem and Portland, Oregon.
+Willamette University is a private liberal arts college in Salem, Oregon, United States.
 Founded in 1842, it is the oldest college in the Western United States.
 Originally named the Oregon Institute, the school was an unaffiliated outgrowth of the Methodist Mission.
 The name was changed to Wallamet University in 1852, followed by the current spelling in 1870.
 Willamette founded the first medical school and law school in the Pacific Northwest in the second half of the 19th century.

+Approximately 2,400 students are enrolled at Willamette between its undergraduate and graduate programs.
+After it merged with the Pacific Northwest College of Art in 2021, it has an additional campus in Portland, Oregon which also contains a graduate education center.
 The college is a member of the National Collegiate Athletic Association (NCAA)'s Division III Northwest Conference.
-Approximately 2,400 students are enrolled at Willamette between the graduate and undergraduate programs.

 History

 The college was founded as the Oregon Institute by the missionary Jason Lee, who had arrived in what was then known as the Oregon Country in 1834 and had founded the Indian Manual Labor Institute for the education of the local Native Americans.
 Lee requested additional support for his mission, and received 53 additional volunteers in 1839, who arrived on the ship Lausanne.
 After a series of meetings in Lee's home, the by-laws were adopted and board of trustees elected and the institute was officially established on February 1, 1842.
 The Oregon Institute officially opened on August 13, 1844, with a total of five students and one teacher, Mrs. Chloe Clarke Willson.
 Lee served as the first President of the Board of Trustees, followed by David Leslie after Lee's death in 1845.
 Leslie would serve until his death in 1869.
 The original purpose of the institute was the education of the missionaries' children.